 energy to yawn, so my husband did it for me."

 Well this is our story and were sticking to it.

 We're not a Resort--We're "Ho Hum."
 A different kind or RV Park.
 No, there isn’t a swimming pool or Jacuzzi.
 Nor, are there elaborately landscaped sites.
 But, our grounds are surfaced with gravel made of million year old ground fossilized oyster shell that is easy to walk and drive on.
 The Gulf of Mexico is within an oyster shells throw from any site.
 There is a private unobstructed 1/2 mile natural walking beach that's great for dog walking.

 Fish from our 250 ft. pier, or your own boat or kayak.
 Or just sit back and enjoy the breathtaking sunrises, dolphins slowly swimming by, pelicans floating or flying in formation overhead, and, sea gulls and shore birds doing their dance.
 Birders, bring your binoculars and kayaks to enjoy all our native species.
 Lanark reef, locally referred to as Bird Island, was recently purchased by the Audubon Society and is less than one mile off shore in shallow water.

-Also, as a no children RV Park, Ho Hum is the perfect place to read, take a nap, or just relax.
+Ho Hum is the perfect place to read, take a nap, or just relax.
 If you must resort to being high tech, we offer free wifi and cable TV (over 70 channels).

 We are positioned between Hwy 98 and the Gulf of Mexico on the forgotten coast of the Florida panhandle.
 Ho Hum is only four miles east of Carrabelle in Lanark Village.
 We are in the eye of nature, where the Apalachicola National Forest, Tate's Hell State Forest, and The Gulf of Mexico come together.